NSLS-II/docs/source/index.rst

 Design Goals
 ============

-* Provide an integrated toolchain for data collection and analysis.
+* Integrated, end-to-end solution for data collection and analysis.
-* Support **streaming** data analysis, variously called "in-line" or "live".
-* Support **prompt** data analysis: immediate, semi-automated data analysis that can inform decisions made during an experiment.
-* Capture **metadata** to record a detailed snapshot of the hardware and --- as much as possible --- represent the user intention, the meaning of the measurements.
-* Make datasets **searchable** with rich queries on metadata and data.
+* Rich Metadata is automatically captured and organized for rich search and reproducibility.
+* Live, Streaming Data: Available for inline visualization and processing;
+* Pluggable I/O: Export data (live) into any desired format or database; standardized in-memory format for retrieval.
+* Experiment Generality: Seamlessly reuse a procedure on completely different hardware.
+* Use same tools for prompt and offline analysis
+* Capture provenance and result of intermediate computation.
-* Use **existing, open-source technologies and languages**; avoid inventing a domain-specific language.
+* Use existing, open-source technologies and languages
-* Leverage tools from the **open scientific software** community and in particular the **scientific Python** community, a mature and widely-used ecosystem of scientific code used in trusted, critical applications in research and beyond.
-* Establish **clear, consistent interfaces** (meaning inputs and outputs, APIs) that allow project components to be used independently, extended, and interfaced with other, outside projects.
-* Adhere to good software practices, especially code review and automated testing, with the goal of enabling **large-scale collaboration** while maintaining **stability and robustness**.

 .. image:: _static/collection-overview.gif
    :align: center

+Bluesky is agnostic to the underlying control system and has been co-developed with Ophyd, a hardware abstraction library.
+Ophyd currently interfaces with EPICS, but is designed to be generalized to support other control systems.

 Project Status & Roadmap
 ========================